Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Introduction

 What Theorem~\ref{thm:linchpin} does is to reduce the problem of computing the dot action on a regular semisimple Hessenberg variety to computing the cohomology of regular (but not necessarily semisimple) Hessenberg varieties.
-However, this latter task has already been largely carried out by Tymoczko~\cite{tymoczko-linear}, who has given a combinatorial description of the Betti numbers $\beta_{2d}$ for all Hessenberg varieties in type~A. So with Theorem~\ref{thm:linchpin} in hand, all that remains to prove Conjecture~\ref{conj:sw} is to give a bijection between Tymoczko's combinatorial description and the combinatorics of $\omega X_{G(\bm)}(t)$.
-More precisely, it is a standard fact (Proposition~\ref{prop:frobenius} below) from the representation theory of~$S_n$ that the dimension of the subspace fixed by $S_\lambda$ in a representation~$\chi$ is the coefficient of $m_\lambda$ in the monomial symmetric function expansion of $\ch \chi$.
+Fortunately, this latter task has already been largely carried out by Tymoczko~\cite{tymoczko-linear}, who has given a combinatorial description of the Betti numbers $\beta_{2d}$ for all Hessenberg varieties in type~A. So with Theorem~\ref{thm:linchpin} in hand, all that remains to prove Conjecture~\ref{conj:sw} is to give a bijection between Tymoczko's combinatorial description and the combinatorics of $\omega X_{G(\bm)}(t)$.
+More precisely, let $m_{\lambda}$ denote the monomial symmetric function associated to the partition $\lambda$.
+(See~\cite[Section~7.3]{stanley-ec2} or \S\ref{sym} below for monomial symmetric functions.)
+It is then a standard fact, proved explicitly in Proposition~\ref{prop:frobenius} below, that the dimension of the subspace fixed by $S_\lambda$ in a representation~$\chi$ is the coefficient of $m_\lambda$ in the monomial symmetric function expansion of $\ch \chi$.
 So the first step of our proof is to compute the coefficients $c_{d,\lambda}(\bm)$ of $t^d m_\lambda$ in the monomial symmetric function expansion of $\omega X_{G(\bm)}(t)$.
 We do this with a generalization of a combinatorial reciprocity theorem of Chow (Theorem~\ref{thm:reciprocity}).
-This yields a description of $c_{d,\lambda}(\bm)$ that is almost, but not quite, identical to Tymoczko's description of $\beta_{2d}$; we show that the descriptions are equivalent by describing a explicit bijection between the two (Theorem~\ref{thm:betti}).
+This yields a description of $c_{d,\lambda}(\bm)$ that is almost, but not quite, identical to Tymoczko's description of $\beta_{2d}$; we show that the descriptions are equivalent by describing an explicit bijection between the two (Theorem~\ref{thm:betti}).
 As a corollary (Corollary~\ref{pbetti}), we derive the fact that the Betti numbers of regular Hessenberg varieties form a palindromic sequence (even though the varieties are not smooth), because Shareshian and Wachs have proved that $\omega X_{G(\bm)}(t)$ is palindromic.